kadena-io/pact-5/docs/builtins/Time/format-time.md

 | %H | Hour of the day using a 24-hour clock, zero-padded to two characters, "00"–"23" |
 | %M | Minute of of the hour, zero-padded to two characters, "00"–"59" |
 | %S | Second of the minute, zero-padded to two characters, "00"–"60" |

-There are many other formatting options.
-For example, you can replace the numeric representing the month of the year with the short or long name for the month.
-For information about all of the formats supported, see [Time formats](/pact-5/time/time-functions#time-formats).

 Note that two percentage characters (`%%`) are interpreted as a literal percentage sign (`%`), not a time formatting template.